abhilashaa05/Avengers-MyFirstApp/README.md

 # Avengers

-This is my first ever app usinf Flutter.
+This is my first ever app using Flutter.
 This basically shows a static image on opening the app.